 (MORE: Get a quote for your new kitchen)

 Cheap Kitchen Units

 How to Find Cheaper Kitchen Units

-Kitchen storage tends to made up mainly of units or cupboards, along with shelving.
+Kitchen storage tends to made up mainly of units, drawers and shelving.

 Kitchen units are made up of a ‘carcass’ and a door, or drawer fronts.
 The carcass is the part you don’t see when the door is shut, comprising the sides, shelves, back and base panels and so on.

 There are several ways in which kitchen units are supplied.
-Some are sold in one piece, already fitted with doors or drawer fronts, while others come as separate doors and carcasses separately, ready for you or your kitchen fitter to construct on site.
+Some are sold in one piece, already fitted with doors or drawer fronts, while others come as separate doors and carcasses, ready for you or your kitchen fitter to construct on site.

 Others supply flat-packed kitchens, where you or your fitter assemble the whole thing and fix it into place.